Blog

 The Ticking Clock

-The Ticking Clock is a classic literary device used by writers to inject their narratives with urgency, tension, and suspense.
+The Ticking Clock is a classic literary device used by writers to inject their stories with urgency, tension, and suspense.
 You might also know this device by another name: Hitchcock’s Bomb Theory

 Read More